fakemonk1/decision-tree-implementation-from-scratch/README.md

 In principal ```DecisionTrees``` can be used to predict the target feature of an unknown query instance by building a model based on existing data for which the target feature values are known (supervised learning).

-In this article, we will work with decision trees to perform binary classification according to some decision boundary.
-We will first **build and train** decision trees capable of solving useful classification problems and then we will effectively train them and finally will test their performance.

 Following steps are taken for building the ```DecisionTree```:

 1. Start with the labelled dataset containing a number of training data characterized by a number of descriptive features and a target feature